CARVE-ROBMOSYS/YARP-BT-modules/libs/BT_CPP_leaves/Readme.md

   - `<target>` [optional] : the target parameter for the TickServer, if any.
   - `<resources>` [optional] : the resources list for the TickServer, if any.

+**NOTE:** The values mentioned here are read from the XML file describing the Behavior Tree via channels called [input ports](https://www.behaviortree.dev/tutorial_02_basic_ports/) and stored in the engine's internal *blackboard*.
+This has not to be confused with the YARP shared BlackBoard, which instead is an executable accessible by any client via YARP port.

   In case a target is provided, the node will reach the shared BlackBoard to get any parameter associated with that target and will forward them to the TickServer.